radzki/reverse-engineering-101/README.md

 The beauty of reverse engineering/cracking is that there is not just one correct answer or way to do it.
 Usually you can achieve the same goal using different techniques, ranging from brute forcing to patching.

+Tools:

+- Usually, I start with running [strings](https://linux.die.net/man/1/strings) against a file.
+It can give us some intereseting insights!
+- We can also use [objdump](https://linux.die.net/man/1/objdump) to directly see

 ## First Binary

 The first binary is pretty simple, there is actually no need for a specific reverse engineering software like GHidra.